16

 a user here, Aftertaste, was tinkering with the Realm trying to build some tools for it. https://code.google.com/archive/p/sci-palette-convertor/

+.
+Never spoken with him directly but I hear he has some pretty fun tools.
 The Realm is LSCI (Large-model SCI), a variant of SCI with networking built in, like TSN/INN.

 I believe Phantas 2 was about the only 16-bit colour SCI game too, no?
 I have a feeling all the others were 8-bit but I can't be sure.